dma23/Discord-Moderation-Bot/README.md

 # Goals
 - Add more integrated feature (API, League of Legends tracking, Clash of Clans, Steam, Web API).
 - Automated hosting using remote server
+- Clean up code
+- Create permissions
+- Automatic acknowledgement of new members
 - Export chatlog to file